arshpreetofficial/Imagine-Net/README.md

-# JSRL
+# Imagine-Net
-This is a code implemention of the JSRL method proposed in the manuscipt "Assessing Clinical Progression from Subjective Cognitive Decline to Mild Cognitive Impairment with Incomplete Multi-modal Neuroimages".
+This is a code implemention of the Imagine-Net method proposed in the manuscipt "Assessing Clinical Progression from Mild Cognitive Impairment to Alzheimer's Disease with Incomplete Multi-modal Neuroimages".
 # Code Description
 Prerequisites used in our code (This is a reference.
 You also can use different versions of these prerequisetes.)
 python == 3.6